ishita48/Machine-Learning_Model_Predicting_California_Housing_Prices/README.md

 ## Results

+Through this data science project, we tackled the challenge of **predicting housing prices in California** using machine learning techniques.
+By leveraging a dataset containing various features such as ***location, housing characteristics, and demographic information,*** we aimed to develop models capable of accurately estimating median house values.

-The models were evaluated based on their performance on the validation and test sets using metrics such as Mean Squared Error (MSE) and Root Mean Squared Error (RMSE).
-The ensemble model, Gradient Boosting Regressor (GBR), demonstrated promising performance with a mean squared error (MSE) of approximately 49,324.05 when evaluated on the test set.
-This indicates that, on average, the model's predictions deviated by approximately $49,324.05 from the actual house prices.
+The ensemble model, **Gradient Boosting Regressor (GBR)**, demonstrated promising performance with a mean squared error (MSE) of approximately **49,324.05** when evaluated on the test set.
+This indicates that, on average, **the model's predictions deviated by approximately $49,324.05 from the actual house prices**.

-Additionally, we explored the predictive capabilities of a feed-forward neural network (NNM, MNM, LNM) which, while not as accurate as the GBR model, provided valuable insights into the complexity of the housing price prediction task.
+Additionally, we explored the predictive capabilities of a feed-forward **neural network (NNM, MNM, LNM)** which, while not as accurate as the GBR model, provided valuable insights into the complexity of the housing price prediction task.

-Overall, this project addresses a real-world problem in the housing market by providing insights into factors influencing housing prices and delivering predictive models to assist stakeholders in making informed decisions.
+Overall, this project **addresses a real-world problem in the housing market by providing insights into factors influencing housing prices and delivering predictive models to assist stakeholders in making informed decisions**.

 Moving forward, further refinement of the models and exploration of additional features could potentially enhance prediction accuracy and contribute to more robust decision-making processes in the real estate industry.